Self-Publishing on Amazon: Pros and Cons

 Amazon has surely changed the game when it comes to self-publishing.
 Getting your book out there has never been easier.
 But before taking this step, you might be asking yourself: is this the right path for me?
 Or should I be going down the traditional publishing path instead?

-Well, everything certainly has its perks as well as its downsides.
-And to help you make up your mind, we are going to look at self-publishing on Amazon pros and cons.
+Well, each route certainly has its perks as well as its downsides.
+To help you make up your mind, we are going to look at the pros and cons of self-publishing on Amazon.

 Self-publishing on Amazon Pros and Cons